-Holi is definitely one of the most awaited festivals in India.
-Celebrated every year in March, Holi is a wild festival of colors.
-Contrary to how Varanasi is usually described, the oldest and the holiest city of India turns into a wild teenager during this time of the year and welcomes people from different corners of the world to be part of something so extraordinarily chaotic yet beautiful.
+Holi is one of India’s most awaited festivals.
+Celebrated every year in March, Holi is a wild, wild festival of colors.
+Contrary to how Varanasi is usually described, this oldest and the holiest city of India turns into a wild teenager during this time of the year.
+People from different corners of the world flock to this town to be part of something so extraordinarily chaotic yet beautiful.

-Undeniably one of the best places to celebrate Holi in India, this should be on every traveler’s bucket list and we are not exaggerating when we say this but this is surely an experience not to be missed out on.
+Undeniably one of the best places in India to celebrate Holi, this should be on every traveler’s bucket list and we are not exaggerating when we say this.

 On Holi, Varanasi looks playful, bathed in all kinds of colors.
 Small groups of boys wander along the ghats, covered in vibrant hues of pink, blue and yellow.
-Some wearing funny hats while others have their faces painted in every color you could possibly imagine.
-Some chase their friends down the street, sprinkling bright colors on anyone and everyone they meet on the way!
+You will see people wearing funny hats while others have their faces painted in every color you could possibly imagine.
+Friends are seen chasing each other down the street, sprinkling bright colors on anyone and everyone they meet along the way!

-Every year lots of Indians and foreigners head to Varanasi to be part of this beautifully chaotic colorful fanfare.
-You could find yourself at the steps of Ganges ghat, throwing colors and eating some of the choicest sweets and savories.
+Even foreigners love colorful fanfare.
+You could find yourself at the steps of Ganga ghat, throwing colors and eating some of the choicest sweets and savories.

 How the celebrations begin